 Crews are installing a Diverging Diamond Interchange (DDI) at I-475 and SR 25 in Perrysburg, providing pedestrian access across interchange, and providing highway lighting in the corridor.
 E.S.
 Wagner Co., of Oregon, Ohio, was selected as the prime contractor for this $8 million project.

-Through September, SR 25, between Eckel Junction Road and Jefferson Street, will be reduced to one lane in each direction.
+Through Mid-October, SR 25, between Eckel Junction Road and Jefferson Street, will be reduced to one lane in each direction.

-Roadwork is expected to be complete in late September.
+Roadwork is expected to be complete in mid-October.